Frequently Asked Questions about COVID-19 (novel coronavirus)

 Should I be wearing a face mask when I go outside?

-No. There is no need to wear a mask to protect yourself in public unless you are immune compromised or your doctor recommends it.
-Better ways to protect yourself include avoiding close contact with sick people, washing your hands regularly for at least 20 seconds, and avoiding touching your face with unclean hands.
+There is no need to wear a mask to protect yourself in public unless you are immune compromised or your doctor recommends it.
+Better ways to protect yourself include keeping a distance of 6 feet from others, washing your hands regularly for at least 20 seconds, and avoiding touching your face with unclean hands.

 Is it safe to travel outside of the United States?